zeux/meshoptimizer/README.md

 > Note that the library expects the allocation function to either throw in case of out-of-memory (in which case the exception will propagate to the caller) or abort, so technically the use of `malloc` above isn't safe.
 If you want to handle out-of-memory errors without using C++ exceptions, you can use `setjmp`/`longjmp` instead.

-Vertex and index decoders (`meshopt_decodeVertexBuffer` and `meshopt_decodeIndexBuffer`) do not allocate memory and work completely within the buffer space provided via arguments.
+Vertex and index decoders (`meshopt_decodeVertexBuffer`, `meshopt_decodeIndexBuffer`, `meshopt_decodeIndexSequence`) do not allocate memory and work completely within the buffer space provided via arguments.

 All functions have bounded stack usage that does not exceed 32 KB for any algorithms.